 At the commencement of the year under review, the Committee comprised of four members namely Dr. Lalit Bhasin, Mr. Dinesh Chandra Kothari and Mr. Ranjan Kishore Bhattacharya, Independent Non-executive Directors, and Mr. Shiv Kumar Jatia, Managing Director.
-During the year under review, there was no change in the composition of the Audit Committee.
+During the year under review, Mr. Ranjan Kishore Bhattacharya resigned from the office of Director effective, 7th September, 2020 and accordingly ceased to be member of the Audit Committee.
+Further, Ms. Preeti Gandhi, was appointed as Independent Non-executive Director of the Company on 13th September, 2020 and Subsequently, on the same day she was co-opted as member of Audit Committee of the Company.